WTy-2/spec/src/basic_concepts/core_types.md

   | 'Nil;
 ```

-More convenient to use list/tuple syntax and records are implemented as syntax-sugar on top of these datatypes (i.e: `(0, 1, 2)` becomes `0 :.
+More convenient list/tuple syntax and records are implemented as syntax-sugar on top of these datatypes (i.e: `(0, 1, 2)` becomes `0 :.
 1 :.
 2 :.
 Nil`).
 Following the structure of how `DepTup` is defined, fields in dependent records can only depend on fields to the left of them.

 ### Unit (`()`)